The 6 Essential Principles of Leadership Coaching

 Use these 6 core principles for leadership coaching to coach someone from an office or cubicle near you:

 - First, when coaching a peer or a subordinate, you must create a safe and supportive, yet challenging environment.
-Your coachee needs to feel they’re in a place of psychological safety, so it’s up to you to provide a space where risk-taking is rewarded and not risky business.
+Your coachee needs to feel they’re in a place of psychological safety at work, so it’s up to you to provide a space where risk-taking is rewarded and not risky business.
 Remember, if you’re the coachee’s boss or manager, they may wonder if they can reveal vulnerabilities that will be used against them in other aspects of their job.
 So keep your attitude as open and as nonjudgmental as possible, and let the coachee know you support them, even as you test their knowledge and skills.

-- A second core coaching principle: Try to work within the coachee’s agenda.
+- Try to work within the coachee’s agenda.
 Remember, this coaching session is not about you, so let the coachee decide which goals to work on and even how to go about improving.
 Sure, it’s great when the coachee’s own agenda aligns perfectly with the organization’s goals, but never impose your personal priorities on the relationship.
 When it’s clear you need to push a point, put on your managerial hat — thereby preserving the special collaborative coaching relationship you’re trying so hard to build.